Success Stories of the Top 5 Hospitality Startups

 Revenue (approx.): USD 11.943 Billion

-Unlike traditional hotel models, Airbnb swiftly spread across several regions by building trust via user ratings, secure payments, and seamless online interactions.
+Unlike traditional hotel models, Airbnb scaled rapidly by building trust through verified user ratings, secure payment systems, and seamless digital interactions rather than through property ownership or traditional hospitality infrastructure.

 2. OYO